Achan40/QOL-HelpDesk/README.md

 What does this script do (autofillscrambles.py)?
 The updated version of three.py, automatically indexes and matches to select a ticket and autofills it.

-Security Issues?
-Don't think so, you input your personal Netid and password information only once, and that data is lost the moment you exit out of the console.
-Clients NetID/UIN information are only saved for the instance, once you exit out, everything is gone.

 1. Install Python 3.7.3 (ONLY YOUR USER)
 	*Choose add to PATH when installing, this is extremely important (enviornment variables)
 2. Download the get-pip.py file